humhub/humhub/MIGRATE-DEV-BS5.md

 - Classes extending `\humhub\modules\content\widgets\WallCreateContentForm` must replace the required class for the `$form` param: `\humhub\modules\ui\form\widgets\ActiveForm` -> `\humhub\widgets\form\ActiveForm`
 - "Dropdown" replacements in HTML attributes (see bellow)

+## Deprecated Bootstrap 3 components

+The BS3 components removed from Bootstrap 5 are still be supported in HumHub for a while, via:
+- the `static/scss/_bootstrap3.scss` compatibility stylesheet
+- deprecated classes (see below)

 ## Removed

 - `humhub\widgets\ActiveForm` use `humhub\widgets\form\ActiveForm` instead
 - `js/humhub/legacy/jquery.loader.js`

 ## New